ziapeltagames/lavender-hack/WILDERNESS.md

 When characters travel through hexes they have already visited, they may move through two hexes in one watch.
 Scout checks are not needed.

-## Night

-For each watch the players wish to travel or explore at night, roll the light die with disadvantage.

-## Encumbered

-Move at half speed... or X2 time?

-## Traveling at Night

-Step down light die.

-## Light Hexes

-X2 movement.

 # Search

-* Find something in the hex, if it's there
+If there is something of interest in the hex, it is found.
+This is commonly used to find lairs or entrances to dungeons.

+## Blather

+I really like the _Hot Springs Island_ approach, where each hex has three things of interest that may be searched for.
+Giving players some knowledge of where and when to search makes it a more useful action to take.

 # Long Rest

+A long rest allows characters to choose from a variety of actions during the watch.
+Each player may choose a different action from the following list.

 * Heal.
-Roll hit die and regain that many hit points
+    * Roll hit die and regain that many hit points.
+    * Roll with disadvantage in bad weather.
 * Repair.
-Spend repair cost and test to repair armor or weapon (Con), on success, improve usage die up to max
+    * Roll gear die to repair armor or weapon by one step.
-* Memorize.
-Roll Int, on success, gain one spell up to max
+    * Roll with disadvantage in bad weather.
+    * Gear die type must be higher than current damaged armor or weapon die type.
+* Memorize Working.
+    * Gain back one spent working.
 * Forage.
+    * Test Wis.
+    * Roll with disdvantage in bad weather.
+* Hunt.
-Test (Wis)
+    * Test Dex.
-    * Complete: raise the food die or find a random interesting herb from the area
-    * Partial: food is found, but it is rotten or comprimised in some way
+    * Roll with disadvantage in bad weather.

+## Foraging and Hunting

+If these actions are taken, make the test and apply the results as follows.

+* Critical: Step up the food die.
+* Strong: All food die rolls for the rest of the day automatically pass.
+* Weak: The next food die roll automatically passes.
+* Miss: Nothing happens.
-    * Failure: encounter
+* Fumble: Encounter.

+Encounters while foraging or hunting may be particularly dangerous if the character is out alone!
+Better hope it's a friendly faction.

 # Camp

-TBD.
-Spells?
+Camping lasts two watches.
+After camping, wise characters may recover all workings.
+Additionally, each character may roll their hit die and regain that many hit points.
+If there is bad weather, the recovery roll is made with disadvantage (roll hit die twice and choose lower result).

-# Night
+# Actions at Night

-Players must roll the light die with disadvantage for each night time watch they perform activities other than camping.
+Players must roll the light die with disadvantage for each night watch they perform any actions other than camping.